“Death doesn't scare me. Its barbershop does.”

 Trying on a variety of voices and modes like so many work coats, Curl scissor-snips love poems, mock-critical commentaries with footnotes, dreams, diary entries, streams of words without punctuation, cultural references, and a number of rebellious hairs off a number of necks to sculpt a patchwork portrait of universal loneliness.

-T. O. Bobe is a Romanian poet, novelist, and screenwriter living in Bucharest.
-Two of his books have been finalists for prestigious Romanian ASPRO prizes.
+T. O. Bobe is a prize-winning Romanian poet, novelist, and screenwriter living in Bucharest.